-Enjoy a plate full of zucchini noodles—zoodles—smothered in a creamy, flavorful kale pesto sauce.
-Topped with mushrooms and shrimp, these Kale Pesto Zoodles are a dinner you won’t want to miss!
+Enjoy a bowl of zoodles--zucchini noodles--smothered in a creamy, flavorful kale pesto.
+Topped with mushrooms and shrimp, these Kale Pesto Zoodles are a healthy weeknight dinner!

 Kale Pesto Zoodles